-How to Check Someone’s Credit Score and Why To Do It
+How to Check Someone’s Credit Score & Why to Do It

 You may legally request the credit reports of your minor children or your aging parents.
 These are people you either are or may become financially responsible for, and, thus, you need to understand what financial difficulties they have.

-It could be reasonable to check family members’ credit scores regularly if you know they will become a financial responsibility for you.
+If you have a power of attorney or are a court-appointed guardian for an aging parent, you can make a written request for their credit report.
+The specific documents required can vary, so contacting a credit bureau directly is the first step.
 This can be an excellent way to monitor for any potential fraud, especially because older individuals are most often targeted, but you need to be careful in doing this.

 Hard credit checks will show up on their credit report and negatively impact their score if you check too often.